 Have you ever had avocado bread?
 This bread is made with buttery avocado goodness and chocolate.
 This is a great combination because the avocado adds healthy fats and nutrients to this dessert, while the chocolate hides the flavor of the avocado.
-You are then left with a chocolaty tasting bread that is creamy and moist.
+You are then left with a chocolaty tasting bread that is soft and moist.

 I have seen a lot of recipes coming out lately for mousses with the main ingredients being avocado and chocolate, so why not turn these two ingredients into a loaf that you can take with you anywhere for a snack?